Quali livelli di precisione della lavorazione CNC possono essere raggiunti?

 1. Q: Can a five-axis machining center achieve the same accuracy as a ultra-high precision milling machine?

-1. Q: How much does environmental control affect accuracy for small parts (PER ESEMPIO., 10mm size)?
+1. Q: How much does environmental control affect accuracy for small parts (per esempio., 10mm size)?

 UN: Significant.
-A 1°C temperature change causes a 10mm aluminum part to expand by 0.000023 mm (negligible), but for a 1m part, suo 0.023 mm (critico).
+A 1°C temperature change causes a 10mm aluminum part to expand by 0.000023 mm (negligible), but for a 1m part, suo 0.023 mm (critical).
 Per piccole parti, vibrazione (not temperature) is the bigger risk—even minor vibration can cause ±0.005 mm errors.

 1. Q: If my part needs ±0.001 mm accuracy, which CNC process should I choose?